Course Outline

 Level of Instruction: Intermediate

-Author information: Elmer W. Koneman, MD, was Professor Emeritus, Department of Pathology, University of Colorado School of Medicine for many years until his passing in 2020.
+Author Information: Elmer W. Koneman, MD, was Professor Emeritus, Department of Pathology, University of Colorado School of Medicine for many years until his passing in 2020.
 Residing in Breckenridge, CO, Dr. Koneman was a Board Certified Pathologist and author of numerous journal articles and books, including Koneman’s Color Atlas and Textbook of Diagnostic Microbiology, 7th Edition, 2016 (Jones & Bartlett Learning).
-Koneman was affiliated with the Colorado Association for Clinical Laboratory Education (CACMLE) and with Instructional Design Consultants, specializing in interactive training and distance learning in clinical microbiology.
+Koneman was affiliated with the Colorado Association for Clinical Laboratory Education (CACMLE) and Instructional Design Consultants, specializing in interactive training and distance learning in clinical microbiology.

-Reviewer information: Dr. Julie Ann West is certified by the American Society for Clinical Pathology (ASCP) as a Medical Laboratory Scientist (MLS) and as a Specialist in Microbiology (SM).
+Dr. Julie Ann West is certified by the American Society for Clinical Pathology (ASCP) as a Medical Laboratory Scientist (MLS) and as a Specialist in Microbiology (SM).
 In addition, Dr. West has earned a PhD in Public Health - (Infectious Disease) Epidemiology - and is Certified in Public Health (CPH) by the National Board of Public Health Examiners.
-Dr. West is experienced as a Technical Specialist, Safety Officer, Educator, and Lead in the Veterans Administration Healthcare System, and has prior experience as an Administrative Laboratory Director.
+Dr. West is experienced as a Technical Specialist, Safety Officer, Educator, and Lead in the Veterans Administration Healthcare System and has prior experience as an Administrative Laboratory Director.